Acoustic Guitar Rhythm - How To Sound Good On Guitar

 Acoustic Rhythm Guitar Chord Picking 2

 Now you have two ways that you can pick through these chords.
-This will start to develop some variety into your playing so you sound much better on the guitar.
+This will start to develop some variety in your playing so you sound much better.

 To train this even more into your playing, so that it becomes something you can do effortlessly whenever you want, you need to combine the previous two approaches into one like this: